-Generating a plot will use the "active" plot window, saving any previous plot it the plot history (see Plot history).
+Generating a plot uses the "active" plot window, saving any previous plot it the plot history (see Plot history).
 For example, enter

-plot(100:1) and you'll see that the plot of above is replaced with a downward line.
+plot(100:1) and the first plot is replaced with a downward line.

 Like all other Visual Studio windows. the plot window supports customized layouts (see Customize window layouts in Visual Studio.
 Plot windows can be docked at different locations within the Visual Studio frame, resized within that frame, or pulled out of the frame entirely for independent resizing.

 Resizing a plot window always re-renders the plot to provide the best quality image.
-You typically want to do this before exporting the plot to a file or to the clipboard using the commands described in the next section.
+You typically want to resize a plot before exporting the plot to a file or to the clipboard using the commands described in the next section.

 Plot window commands